-The following are (non-exhaustive) examples of the type of information sought as part of monitoring activities and during on-site inspections:
+When conducting an inspection the following are (non-exhaustive) examples of the type of information sought as part of monitoring activities and during on-site inspections:

-• Provider and ownership / management details including CRO information; revenue number; tax clearance certificate; names of directors and principal; and connections with other providers (including shared directorships);

-- Provider capacity details, including inter alia: - Number of students (EEA and non-EEA) and completion rates per programme / award over a specific timeframe; - Number of intended intakes and enrolment dates for each programme the provider is seeking to include in the ILEP or has included in the ILEP; - Lease details, evidence of relevant planning permission and fire safety certification; - Teachers' qualifications documents; - Samples of student enrolment letters and induction materials; - Documentation pertaining to learner protection arrangements; - Statements and reconciliation reports relating to the use of the separate client visa/escrow or delayed payment account for holding course fees; - Evidence of registration of students for end-of-course examinations.
-Evidence of payment of examination fees will be sought in this regard; - Records of attendance monitoring and details of warnings and expulsions; - Evidence of progression of students enrolled on a second or subsequent programme; - Records of the handling of refund requests, complaints and grievances; - Documented policies and procedures in place.
+- Provider and ownership / management details including CRO information; revenue number; tax clearance certificate; names of directors and principal; and connections with other providers(including shared directorships). - Provider capacity details including inter alia: - Number of students (EEA and non-EEA) in previous academic year or 12 month period and completion rates per programme / award; - Number of intended intakes and enrolment dates for next 12 month period for each programme the provider is seeking to include or has included in the ILEP; - Number of programmes and award type(s); - Lease details, evidence of relevant planning permission and fire safety certification; - Samples of student enrolment letters and induction materials; - Documentation pertaining to learner protection arrangements; - Statements and reconciliation reports relating to the client visa account or international payments holding service operated by the provider for the purpose of holding course fees; - Records of attendance monitoring and details of warnings and expulsions; - Evidence of progression of students in line with conditional offers on completion of the foundation programme; - Records of the handling of refund requests and complaints and grievances; - Documented policies and procedures in place.